Dear Central Sound Community,

 Your support makes a difference

 Have you ever wished someone would come up with a better way to help earthquake victims, fight oil spills, or purify drinking water?
 Last year, high school students in King and Snohomish Counties set out to address these problems and many others through science and engineering research projects.
-These students made incredible discoveries and went on to win prizes and recognition in the Washington State Science & Engineering Fair, the Stockholm Junior Water Prize Competition, the Intel International Science & Engineering Fair, and more!
+These students made incredible discoveries and went on to win prizes and recognition in the Washington State Science & Engineering Fair, the NWABR Student BioExpo, the Stockholm Junior Water Prize Competition, the Intel International Science & Engineering Fair, and more!

 Success stories like these are possible because of the Central Sound Regional Science & Engineering Fair.
 The fair offers a forum to display the best student-led research in the most populous and high-tech areas in Washington State.
 The CSRSEF stimulates scientific curiosity, encourages exploration of big ideas, and makes the hard work of scientific research more understandable and engaging.
 Some of these award-winners may grow up to be scientists or engineers, but all CSRSEF participants learn about how science works.